 The easiest way to get to Detroit is to fly into Detroit Metro Airport (DTW) — located in Romulus, Michigan — and rent a car.
 Detroit is a car city, and while the town offers ride shares and a bus system, a vehicle is the most common mode of transportation.

-With over 60,000 pieces, the Detroit Institute of Arts (DIA) includes works from various cultures, starting in ancient times and incorporating works through the 21st century.
+With over 60,000 pieces, the Detroit Institute of Arts (DIA), located in midtown, includes works from various cultures, starting in ancient times and incorporating works through the 21st century.
 Diego Rivera’s Detroit Industry murals are a must-see at the museum, along with Van Gogh’s 1887 self-portrait, the first Van Gogh painting to become part of a museum in the United States.

 Pro Tip: Tickets are reserved online in timed slots to allow for social distancing.
 The museum has a limited number of motorized scooters and wheelchairs available for loan from the lobby attendant.